medanisjbara/w3m/doc/W3m User Manual.md

 ## Introduction
 This document is not the official user manual for w3m.
 Instead, it is the result of collected information over the internet and from the source code.
 This is the case for now, until the maintainers of w3m give this document a look.
 ## Motives
-*This section will be removed since it's not relavent* On the [Old README file](/doc/doc-old/doc-en/README) they pointed out in the *Current problems are* section that their online manuals are poor.
+*This section will be removed since it's not relevant*
+On the [Old README file](/doc/doc-old/doc-en/README) they pointed out in the *Current problems are* section that their online manuals are poor.
 Personally w3m saved me a couple of times when I had limited bandwidth or I didn't have enough money to by mobile data.
 And when I started reading the source code and looking online, there were a couple of things that I wished I knew when I needed them.
 That's why I'm creating this document.
 ## Installation
 ### Via the package manager